tcw165/history/README.md

 * `(history-add-history)` Save current point and buffer as a history into the database.

 * `(history-add-history t)` Like above, but also save symbol string at point.
-When navigating to the history, the tool compare the matched string so that it make sure the history is VALID.
+When navigating to the history, the tool compare the matched string so that it makes sure the history is VALID.

 * `M-x history-prev-history` Goto previous history.